-The amount of each payment ClickBank Clients receive varies depending on a several elements.
+The amount of each payment ClickBank users receive varies depending on a several elements.
 For more information about how a payment is determined, read on.

-ClickTip: Before a ClickBank Client can receive payment, they must meet the Customer Distribution Requirement (CDR).
-This requirement was put in place to deter ClickBank Affiliates from using their accounts to fraudulently collect rebates or discounts.
+ClickTip: Before a ClickBank user can receive payment, they must meet the Customer Distribution Requirement (CDR).
+This requirement was put in place to deter ClickBank affiliates from using their accounts to fraudulently collect rebates or discounts.
 To meet the requirement, an account must show a minimum of five (5) sales using at least two of the following payment methods: